d3/d3/tutorial/protovis.markdown

 The next big difference is that D3 code describes *transformations* of scenes (scene changes), whereas Protovis describes *representations* (the scenes themselves).
+For example, to create a set of labels in Protovis:

+{% highlight js linenos %}
+var l = vis.add(pv.Label)
+    .data([4, 8, 15, 16, 23, 42])
+    .text(String);
+{% endhighlight %}

+If the data changed, Protovis would automatically re-evaluate the text property, and add or remove labels as necessary, on re-render.
+D3, in contrast, requires more explicit instruction.
+However, by specifying transformations explicitly, you can control which elements are added or removed, and what happens to them:

+{% highlight js linenos %}
+// Update…
+var l = vis.selectAll("svg:text")
+    .data([4, 8, 15, 16, 23, 42])
+    .text(String);

+// Enter…
+l.enter().append("svg:text")
+    .text(String);

+// Exit…
+l.exit().remove();
+{% endhighlight %}

-This means you may write more code with D3—where Protovis would automatically re-evaluate all properties to update the scene, D3 needs explicit instruction.
-However, it also eliminates the substantial overhead discussed in the previous section.
-And it's not a matter of deficient implementation—Protovis is not given enough information, in terms of dependencies between properties and data, to update the scene efficiently.
+This approach eliminates the substantial overhead discussed in the previous section, and offers greater expressiveness.
+Performance is not just a matter of implementation—Protovis does not have enough information, in terms of dependencies, to update the scene efficiently.
+D3 can even bind data to existing documents, decoupling transformation from generation.
+For more on transformations, see the [enter & exit](../#enter_and_exit) section of the overview, and [part 2](bar-2.html) of the bar chart tutorial.

-In conjunction with transformations, D3's data-binding allows [enter & exit](../#enter_and_exit) selections, which control which elements are added or removed, and what happens to them during enter and exit.
-You can even bind data to existing documents, decoupling transformation from generation.
-D3 supports automatic *transitions*, where attributes or styles are smoothly interpolated over time.
+Perhaps the sexiest change is that D3 supports automatic *transitions*, where attributes or styles are smoothly interpolated over time.
 Transitions were [experimented](https://github.com/mbostock/protovis/tree/transition) with Protovis, but without direct control over transformations, the Protovis model became unwieldy for dynamic scenes.